Judo-Documentation-Project/budotree/README.md

 goal, so the project lead will, if needed, determine the final outcome if there is no possibility of consensus.

-Having an extensive database is good, but it is not as important as having a
+Having an extensive database is good, but it is not as important as having a quality database that clearly indicates the sources and how they are used.
+Making another comparison with genealogy, the Internet is filled with "family trees" that go back centuries, build by people that, in their desire to have a long ancestry line, import other trees that are built with similar carelessness.
+The information appears impressive, but a superficial look into it shows that most of it is false, untrackable, unproven.

 ## FAQ

-### General

 ### Technology